Justme764/practice-makes-perfect/README.md

+# Practicing editing!
+My name is JustMe
+I have 20yrs of IT Skills hardware side
+Now I want to learn the CODE side.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Justme764/practice-makes-perfect/edit/master/README.md) to maintain and preview the content for your website in Markdown files.